 We might double the number of mental health workers as the Royal College of Psychiatrists seems to recommend but that would really be only a diversion from causes to symptoms.
 If we adults really want to prevent the stress to which so many young people now seem susceptible we must grow up quickly and, if necessary, deny ourselves the preoccupations and indulgences and obsessions which present themselves so troublingly to children and young people.
 We could start by showing young people how to care for others rather than concern ourselves with ourselves.

-And unless and until we can help younger generations to see that failure is not the end of the world, but something from which we can learn, unless we turn our collective backs on entertainment for example, that is so often focussed on others’ misfortunes, or easily impressed by the trivialities of celebrity culture, then I see little hope for the dependents whom we bring into the world.
+And unless and until we can help younger generations to see that failure is not the end of the world, but something from which we can learn, unless we turn our collective backs on entertainment for example, that is so often focussed on others’ misfortunes, and reject the trivialities of celebrity culture, then I see little hope for the dependents whom we bring into the world.